Safety data from RYBELSUS® (semaglutide) clinical trials

 Discontinue RYBELSUS® in women at least 2 months before a planned pregnancy due to the long washout period for semaglutide

-Pediatric Use: Safety and efficacy of RYBELSUS® have not been established in pediatric patients (younger than 18 years)
+Pediatric Use: Safety and effectiveness of RYBELSUS® have not been established in pediatric patients

 Please click here for Prescribing Information, including Boxed Warning.

 RYBELSUS® [package insert].
 Plainsboro, NJ: Novo Nordisk Inc; January 2023.